shulai/qonda/docs/guide.rst

 * ``getPyModel()``: Returns the Python model of the adapter.

 * ``getPyObject(index)``: Returns the entity matching the given ``QModelIndex``.
+        In ObjectAdapter returns the model for any index, in ObjectListAdapter returns the row of the list for the matching row of the index, and so on.

 * ``getPropertyColumn(propertyname)``: Returns the column number of the given property.